100RABHpy/ColorSwitch/README.md

 ### Things to do before making changes
 Now you have the copy of code.
-But before making changes you have to set remote upstream.
+But beforxcsdasfe making changes you have to set remote upstream.
 We do this so that we are in sync with main repo(repo from which we copied this).